0xCurvy/curvy-docs/docs/get-started-with-curvy.md

 Welcome to Curvy, your privacy-first wallet.

-This quick-start guide walks you through setting up your wallet and Curvy ID, receiving assets privately, and sending crypto using stealth addresses.
+This quick-start guide walks you through setting up your wallet and Curvy ID, receiving and sending assets privately.
 Start with any step, or follow them in order for the full experience.

 ### Next Steps
 [1.
 Create Your Curvy Wallet](./create-your-curvy-wallet)